If you ever wanted to know how to make lip balm without beeswax, I have the recipe for you.

 Ingredients you will need:

-For the rest of lip balm
+For the rest of the lip balm

-10 gr soy wax
+- 10 gr soy wax

-20 gr Shea butter (get it here)
+- 20 gr Shea butter (get it here)

-10 gr sweet almond oil (check this one)
+- 10 gr sweet almond oil (check this one)

-Vitamin e (1/2 teaspoon)
+- Vitamin E (1/2 teaspoon)

-Peppermint essential oil (10 drops) (find it here)
+- peppermint essential oil (10 drops) (find it here)